U.S. Supreme Court to hear Trump bid to end safeguards for immigrant 'Dreamers'

-WASHINGTON (Reuters) - The U.S. Supreme Court is set on Tuesday to hear arguments over the legality of President Donald Trump’s effort to rescind a program that protects from deportation hundreds of thousands of immigrants - dubbed “Dreamers” - who entered the United States illegally as children, part of his tough immigration policies.
+WASHINGTON (Reuters) - The U.S. Supreme Court is set on Tuesday to hear arguments over the legality of President Donald Trump’s effort to rescind a program that protects from deportation hundreds of thousands of immigrants who entered the United States illegally as children - dubbed “Dreamers” - part of his tough immigration policies.

 The nine justices will hear a scheduled 80 minutes of arguments over the Republican president’s 2017 plan to end the Deferred Action for Childhood Arrivals (DACA) program implemented in 2012 by his Democratic predecessor Barack Obama.